timfong888/digital-garden-template/src/site/notes/Request One of Your Needs to be Met.md

 They lack clothes and feel cold and shame.

-So can a request when you strip it down to the Need that is unmet.
+But this doesn't change the intent behind the passage.

+James calls out the hypocrisy and callousness of seeing a genuine need and speaking over it rather than doing something.

+It's easier to follow this, however, when you see a clear need, **without the judgment.**

+Build your request around a true, almost naked, Need: something missing and life-sustaining within yourself, not a failure in the other person.

-"I see you raise your voice at me when I am asking for help.
-As a result I feel alone and ashamed.
+"I feel alone and ashamed.
 I'd like calm, reasoned and focused attention to discuss the problem."

 "I am still experiencing a lot of itchy eyes even after I see you made a good attempt to clean the rooms.
-As a result I still feel unhealthy and uncomfortable.
-I'd like us to come up with a new solution that fits within your financial concerns."
+(Need) As a result I still feel unhealthy and uncomfortable.
+(Request) I'd like us to come up with a new solution that fits within your financial concerns."

 If you have been harboring an unmet need and masking it with resentment, bring it up around a missing need.

-Get at the core of your state: hungry and naked in what the need isn't met.
+Get at the core of your state: hungry and naked in your unmet need.

-A hungry and naked person doesn't shame or blame the person when they reveal their state.
+**A hungry and naked person doesn't shame or blame the person when they reveal their state.**

 Do the same.